History of life: Chromatin, nucleus, endomembrane system, and mitochondria

 Eukaryotes may have been present long before the oxygenation of the atmosphere, but most modern eukaryotes require oxygen, which is used by their mitochondria to fuel the production of ATP, the internal energy supply of all known cells.
 In the 1970s, a vigorous debate concluded that eukaryotes emerged as a result of a sequence of endosymbiosis between prokaryotes.
 For example: a predatory microorganism invaded a large prokaryote, probably an archaean, but instead of killing its prey, the attacker took up residence and evolved into mitochondria; one of these chimeras later tried to swallow a photosynthesizing cyanobacterium, but the victim survived inside the attacker and the new combination became the ancestor of plants; and so on.
-After each endosymbiosis, the partners eventually eliminated unproductive duplication of genetic functions by re-arranging their genomes, a process which sometimes involved transfer of genes between them.
-Another hypothesis proposes that mitochondria were originally sulfur- or hydrogen-metabolising endosymbionts, and became oxygen-consumers later.
+After each endosymbiosis, the partners eventually eliminated unproductive duplication of genetic functions by rearranging their genomes, a process which sometimes involved transfer of genes between them.
+Another hypothesis proposes that mitochondria were originally sulfur- or hydrogen-metabolizing endosymbionts, and became oxygen-consumers later.
 On the other hand, mitochondria might have been part of eukaryotes' original equipment.

 There is a debate about when eukaryotes first appeared: the presence of steranes in Australian shales may indicate eukaryotes at 2.7 Ga; however, an analysis in 2008 concluded that these chemicals infiltrated the rocks less than 2.2 Ga and prove nothing about the origins of eukaryotes.
 Fossils of the algae Grypania have been reported in 1.85 billion-year-old rocks (originally dated to 2.1 Ga but later revised), indicating that eukaryotes with organelles had already evolved.
 A diverse collection of fossil algae were found in rocks dated between 1.5 and 1.4 Ga.
 The earliest known fossils of fungi date from 1.43 Ga.

 Plastids

 Plastids, the superclass of organelles of which chloroplasts are the best-known exemplar, are thought to have originated from endosymbiotic cyanobacteria.
 The symbiosis evolved around 1.5 Ga and enabled eukaryotes to carry out oxygenic photosynthesis.
 Three evolutionary lineages of photosynthetic plastids have since emerged: chloroplasts in green algae and plants, rhodoplasts in red algae and cyanelles in the glaucophytes.
-Not long after this primary endosymbiosis of plastids, rhodoplasts and chloroplasts were passed down to other bikonts, establishing an eukaryotic assemblage of phytoplankton by the end of the Neoproterozoic Eon.
+Not long after this primary endosymbiosis of plastids, rhodoplasts, and chloroplasts were passed down to other bikonts, establishing a eukaryotic assemblage of phytoplankton by the end of the Neoproterozoic Eon.